 A CMS user is anyone that has access to the CMS.
 CMS users typically have access to specific Groups.
 Examples of Groups include your department, school, college, or project subsite.

-The CMS user roles include Publisher, Editor, Catalog Manager, and Catalog Admin:
+The CMS user roles include Administrator, Publisher, Editor, Catalog Manager, and Catalog Admin:

-- Editor: A CMS Editor can create and save content in the CMS.
+- Editor: CMS users have Editor access as a default once they have been added to a Group.
+A CMS Editor can create and save content in the CMS.
 However, they do not have access to Publish content on the USM website.
-Once an Editor's content is ready for review, the Editor contacts the appropriate subsite Publisher to review, approve, and publish the content.
+Once an Editor's content is ready for review, the Editor contacts the appropriate subsite Administrator or Publisher to review, approve, and publish the content.

 - Catalog Roles: The Catalog has specific processes, stages, and timelines.
 The Catalog Managers and Admin are trained in how to create and maintain the Catalog.